-- 1. \square Not Applicable - 2.
-The system or project maintains information obtained from individuals and organizations who are not federal personnel or an agency of the federal government (i.e., outside the federal government). - 2. \Box The project or system involves a new collection of information in identifiable form for 10 or more persons from outside the federal government. - 3.
-The project or system completed an Information Collection Request ("ICR") and received OMB approval. - 4. □ The project or system did not complete an Information Collection Request ("ICR") and receive OMB approval because while the system maintains information from Federal contractors, no new collection of information is required because all data are acquired from an existing source within Treasury.
+organizations who are not federal personnel or an agency of the federal government (i.e., outside the federal government).
+1. $\Box$ The system or project maintains information obtained from individuals and

+The project or system involves a new collection of information in identifiable form for 10 or more persons from outside the federal government. - 3. ☐ The project or system completed an Information Collection Request ("ICR") and received OMB approval. - 4.

+The project or system did not complete an Information Collection Request ("ICR") and receive OMB approval because while the system maintains information from Federal contractors, no new collection of information is required because all data are acquired from an existing source within Treasury.